An Open Letter to the Prime Minister

 While the police must investigate (it is part of their job) how they do so is questionable and if the Covid-19 pandemic has proved anything, it is that the ability of people to stay in touch, for both work and leisure, is of vital importance in today’s world.
 You yourself intimated as such in your speech a year ago.

 If the police need greater resources to ‘turn round’ seizures of personal property – from the current several months, a year or more, down to a few days, then give them what they need.
-In return however, we could do without police officers throwing their weight around as some have done during the past four months and we most certainly need better police leadership.
+In return however, we could do without police officers throwing their weight around as some have done during past months and we most certainly need better police leadership.

 Also with this in mind, access to legal representation must be made much easier – as it stands, such representation is only for those with the money to pay for it and this is wrong.

 7. Remove entirely the Overseas Aid Budget - we cannot afford it.
 The UK has problems of its own that need funding and we don't have the cash anymore to try and solve the world's issues.
 Neither do we have the money for Ministers to stride around the globe showing what great statesmen and women they are (the RAF transport aircraft that now has the Union Flag on its tail is fine by the way - but don't misuse it).

 8. Will you act decisively to remove the blight of political correctness from our lives?